openairinterface/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

   </tr>
 </table>

-OAI 5G core network have different network functions which can be used invidiually or deployed all together in different combination on a production grade Kubernetes cluster like Openshift or a Vanilla Kubernetes cluster.
+OAI 5G core network have different network functions which can be used individually or deployed all together in different combination on a production grade Kubernetes cluster like Openshift or a Vanilla Kubernetes cluster.

 ![Helm Chart Deployment](./images/helm-chart.png)